gaurav-src/gaurav-src.github.io/content/_index.md

 katex = false
 +++

-I am a project student working on quantum machine learning and quantum algorithms under [Prof. Anirban Dasgupta](https://sites.google.com/site/anirbandasgupta).
+I am a Junior Research Fellow working on stability of complex systems under Dr. Chandrakala Meena at IISER Thiruvananthapuram.
 I am interested in quantum computing, information and computational complexity.

 I was at IIT Gandhinagar for MSc Physics.
 Before that, I was at Jamia Millia Islamia for BSc (Hons.)
 Physics.